coremob/coremob-ucr/README.md

 Editing this document
 ---------------------

-This document is developed using a modified version of [ReSpec][respec] which handles [Markdown syntax][md].
+This document is developed using [ReSpec][respec] which now handles [Markdown syntax][md].
 The only thing you need to get start is a browser and a text editor.
 Make your changes to the `index.html` file and drag it into a browser, ReSpec will compile it into a properly formatted doc on the fly.

 ### Using GitHub